fck-language/cflp/README.md

   ```
 - Or blocks are currently unsupported but will be soon
 - Calling other functions (an identifying feature of CFLs) is not currently implemented.
 I'm working on it
+- Errors are a bit rudimentary at the moment.
+If you consider the rule `(Token::T1)?, Token::T2`, the first token could be either `Token::T1` or `Token::T2`.
+If neither of thee are found then the returned error will say it expected `Token::T2`.
+A future version wil have better errors where the `expected` is a `Vec<E>` that will be calculated for each possible error position for more useful errors